jamaps/ggr424-2022/README.md

 # ggr424-2022

-Course Material for GGR424 at the University of Toronto in Winter 2022
+Course material for **Transportation Geography & Planning**, a 4th year course in the Department of Geography & Planning at the University of Toronto